Responsible AI As A Working Control Framework

 Quick Answer

-Mark Lynd is a responsible AI speaker who covers AI governance as a working control framework. with named tests, audit-ready documentation, and board briefing structure. not as a values statement.
+Mark Lynd is a responsible AI speaker who covers AI governance as a working control framework, with named tests, rollback conditions, audit-ready documentation, and a board briefing structure.
+He is a 5x CEO/CIO/CISO and Thinkers360 Top 10 globally in 5 disciplines: Cybersecurity, AI, Cloud, Security, and Data Center.
+He is Head of Executive Advisory & Strategy at Netsync.

 Keynote Topics